humanwhocodes/humanwhocodes.com/src/pages/speaking.md

 **Accessibility on the Yahoo!
 Homepage**

-Accessibility isn&#8217;t hard, and contrary to popular belief, doesn&#8217;t take a lot of extra effort.
+Accessibility isn't hard, and contrary to popular belief, doesn't take a lot of extra effort.
 Learn how the Yahoo! homepage team built accessibility into the product development cycle with the goal of providing the best possible user experience to everyone.
-Using a combination of progressive enhancement, ARIA, and a little ingenuity, even the most complex and dynamic features on the new Yahoo! homepage&#8217;s are available to everyone in interesting and fun ways.
+Using a combination of progressive enhancement, ARIA, and a little ingenuity, even the most complex and dynamic features on the new Yahoo! homepage's are available to everyone in interesting and fun ways.

 **Scalable JavaScript Application Architecture**